wilcoxen-courses/e245-weather/README.md

 1. Set column `"hour"` in `weather` to `date.dt.hour`.

+1. Set column `dow` in `weather` to `date.dt.dayofweek`.
+This will be the day of the week, where 0 indicates Monday and 6 indicates Sunday.
+It would be useful in a regression because electricity use usually varies with the day of the week.

 1. Next, read in the usage data by setting `use` to the result of calling `pd.read_csv()` on `"use.csv"`.

 1. Create a list called `join_keys` that consists of the three strings that together identify the hour of the year: `"month"`, `"day"` and `"hour"`.